nayana487/web-servers-and-apis/readme.md

 ## Opening (5 mins)

-In previous classes we learned about building processes that scrape content from web-sites.
 In this lesson we will be diving into the world of API's, but more specifically we will be taking a tour of one of the most accessible sources of data on the internet.

 ## First, What is an API?

-An API (Application Programming Interface) is a set of routines, protocols, and tools for building software applications.
-It specifies how software components should interact.

-APIs are a way developers abstract functionality to data, devices, and other resources they provide.

-Some examples include:

-- Connectivity to a variety of databases
-- Python modules that can turn LED lights on and off
-- Application that runs on native Windows, OSX, or Linux
-- Libraries that post content on Twitter, Facebook, Yelp, or LinkedIn
-- Web services for accessing currency or stock prices

-APIs are a very common method to interact with data hosted by third parties and most commonly provided by Web Service API's
+API stands for "Application Program Interface", and technically applies to all of software design.
+However, since the explosion of information technology, the term now commonly refers to web URLs that can be accessed for raw data.

+APIs publish data for public use.
+As third-party software developers, we can access an organization's API and use their data within our own applications.

 ### Famous APIs:  Facebook